ryanb/letter_opener/README.md

 WARN: Launchy::CommandNotFoundError: Unable to find a browser command.
 If this is unexpected, Please rerun with environment variable LAUNCHY_DEBUG=true or the '-d' commandline option and file a bug at https://github.com/copiousfreetime/launchy/issues/new
 ```

-To resolve this, simply set the following ENV variable:
+To resolve this, simply set the following ENV variables:

 ```
 LAUNCHY_DRY_RUN=true